hydro-jules/f2py-experiments/1_fib_array_intent/README.md

 end python module fibonacci
 ```

-When the static library is called in Python, we can see that the argument with `intent(inout)` initial values are used and modified:
+When the static library is called in Python, we can see that the argument with `intent(inout)` initial values are read and modified:

 ```python
 # file: test.py